ayaka14732/ChatGPTAPIFree/README.md

 It is my sincerest hope that this project will be a catalyst for change, a rallying point for those who believe that the benefits of AI should be shared by all.
 Join me in this endeavour, and let us create a future where the power of AI belongs to us all.

 > If you would like to read another article with more technical details, please read [_Unleashing the Boundlessness of ChatGPT: A Public Appeal_](https://medium.com/@ayaka_45434/unleashing-the-boundlessness-of-chatgpt-a-public-appeal-f1b535a5ca05).

-## News

-- **2023-03-12**: A kind group member sponsored this project with 5000 CNY (724 USD), allowing for continued free access to ChatGPT.
-Rate limits have been implemented to ensure the API's stability and security.
-You are welcome to support this project by sponsoring it or hosting your own API endpoint.
-- **2023-03-04**: Check out the [ChatGPT Free App](https://freechatgpt.chat/), an amazing open-source web application that allows you to interact with OpenAI's ChatGPT API for free.
-It is built on top of this project.

 ## Usage